kishanraj41/yolo-object/README.md

 * **Numpy**
 * **argparse**
 * **imutils**

 # INTRUCTONS:
-1.
+1.Command to run the detection program > $ python yolo.py --image **directoryname**/**image name** --yolo **coco directory**

+2.Save coco.names,yolov3.cfg and [weights](https://pjreddie.com/darknet/yolo/) in same directory.

+3.Sava the all test images in single directory and Replace the Respective blanks in the command.

-check the following papers for a deeper understanding:
+**check the following papers for a deeper understanding**:

 [Rich feature hierarchies for accurate object detection and semantic segmentation](https://arxiv.org/abs/1311.2524)

 [ You Only Look Once: Unified, Real-Time Object Detection](https://arxiv.org/abs/1506.02640)